Breastfeeding Help Beyond the Hospital Stay Conference 2017

 Continuing Education Units

-A certificate of attendance will be given to all conference participants.
+A certificate of attendance was given to all conference participants at the end of the conference day.